minamijoyo/tfupdate/README.md

 [![GitHub release](http://img.shields.io/github/release/minamijoyo/tfupdate.svg?style=flat-square)](https://github.com/minamijoyo/tfupdate/releases)
 [![GoDoc](https://godoc.org/github.com/minamijoyo/tfupdate/tfupdate?status.svg)](https://godoc.org/github.com/minamijoyo/tfupdate)

+## Features

-Update version constraints in your Terraform configurations.
+- Update version constraints of Terraform core and providers
+- Update all your Terraform configurations recursively under a given directory
+- Get the latest release version automatically from GitHub Release
+- Terraform v0.12+ support

+## Why?
 It is a best practice to break your Terraform configuration and state into small pieces based on the environments and frequency of changes to minimize the impact of an accident.
 It is also recommended that you lock versions of Terraform core and dependent providers to avoid unexpected breaking changes.
 If you decided to lock version constraints, you probably want to keep them up to date frequently to reduce the risk of version upgrade failures.
 It's easy to update a single directory, but what if it's scattered across multiple directories?